Aliases for CRB2 Gene

 GeneCards Summary for CRB2 Gene

 CRB2 (Crumbs 2, Cell Polarity Complex Component) is a Protein Coding gene.
 Diseases associated with CRB2 include Ventriculomegaly With Cystic Kidney Disease and Focal Segmental Glomerulosclerosis 9.
 Among its related pathways are Hippo signaling pathway.
-GO annotations related to this gene include calcium ion binding and aspartic-type endopeptidase inhibitor activity.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and aspartic-type endopeptidase inhibitor activity.
 An important paralog of this gene is CRB1.

 UniProtKB/Swiss-Prot for CRB2 Gene